-- (iv) When he comforts his wife at Kalam's departure. - Ans. (iv) When he comforts his wife at Kalam's departure. - (e) Select the option that correctly reflects the meaning of the word 'spirit' as used in the extract. - (i) It is said that the spirit of a young girl haunts this forest. - (ii) The players were full of high spirits after winning the match. - (iii) She was a brave girl and everybody admired her spirit to live. - (iv) He cleaned the counter with some spirit to remove the stains. - Ans. (iii) She was a brave girl and everybody admired her spirit to live. - I was one of many children a short boy with rather undistinguished looks, born to tall and handsome parents.
-We lived in our ancestral house which was built in the middle of the nineteenth century. - (a) Which of the following describes the place where Kalam was born? - (i) An island town - (ii) A coastal town - (iii) A temple town - (iv) A religious town
+- Ans. (iii) She was a brave girl and everybody admired her spirit to live.

+- I was one of many children a short boy with rather undistinguished looks, born to tall and handsome parents.
+We lived in our ancestral house which was built in the middle of the nineteenth century.

+- (a) Which of the following describes the place where Kalam was born?

+- (i) An island town

+- (ii) A coastal town

+- (iii) A temple town

+- (iv) A religious town

-Ans. (i) An island town
+- Ans. (i) An island town

-- (b) In what way did Kalam's family reflect the secular attitude of the village? - Ans.
+- (b) In what way did Kalam's family reflect the secular attitude of the village?

+- Ans.
 During an annual Hindu festival, their family used to arrange boats with a special platform for carrying the holy statue.
-For bedtime stories, the children of the house were told about events from the Ramayana by Kalam's mother and grandmother. - Ans. friendship
+For bedtime stories, the children of the house were told about events from the Ramayana by Kalam's mother and grandmother.

+- (c) Fill in the blank with one word only.The secular attitude of the various families was also seen in the of Kalam and his friends.

+- Ans. friendship

-- (d) What traits from his father did Kalam say he had inherited? - (i) Honesty and self-discipline - (ii) Faith in goodness - (iii) Sense of austerity - (iv) Charitable nature - Ans. (i) Honesty and self-discipline. - (e) Select the option that does not use a synonym of the word 'middle' from the extract. - (i) Our new office is very central as it is just a short walk from the metro station. - (ii) The farmer's house was situated at the the brink of the forest, near the road. - (iii) He was a stout man of medium height, wearing a black coat and brown hat. - (iv) Midway through the film, the projector stopped working and we had to leave. - Ans. (ii) The farmer's house was situated at the brink of the forest, near the road. - 3. ... and something like a state of emergency was declared.
-The first casualty came in the form of the suspension of the train halt at Rameswaram station. - (a) Which of the following tells us why 'something like a state of emergency was declared?' - (i) The Second World War had broken out. - (ii) India's freedom struggle had started. - (iii) The First World War broke out. - (iv) India had joined the Allied Forces.
+- (d) What traits from his father did Kalam say he had inherited?

+- (i) Honesty and self-discipline

+- (ii) Faith in goodness

+- (iii) Sense of austerity

+- (iv) Charitable nature

+- Ans. (i) Honesty and self-discipline.

+- (e) Select the option that does not use a synonym of the word 'middle' from the extract.

+- (i) Our new office is very central as it is just a short walk from the metro station.

+- (ii) The farmer's house was situated at the the brink of the forest, near the road.

+- (iii) He was a stout man of medium height, wearing a black coat and brown hat. - (iv) Midway through the film, the projector stopped working and we had to leave. - Ans. (ii) The farmer's house was situated at the brink of the forest, near the road. - 3. ... and something like a state of emergency was declared.
+The first casualty came in the form of the suspension of the train halt at Rameswaram station. - (a) Which of the following tells us why 'something like a state of emergency was declared?' - (i) The Second World War had broken out. - (ii) India's freedom struggle had started. - (iii) The First World War broke out. - (iv) India had joined the Axis Forces. - Ans. (i) The Second World War had broken out. - (b) What problem did the 'first casualty' cause for Kalam's cousin? - Ans.
+The train did not halt at Rameswaram station, the newspapers now had to be bundled and thrown out from the moving train.
+This forced Kalam's cousin, who distributed newspapers in Rameswaram to look for someone to catch the bundles. - (c) Fill in the blank with one word only.